-The following is a general list of reporting requirements expected for agencies funded in the 2010-11 grant year.
+The following is a general list of reporting requirements expected for agencies funded in the 2011-12 grant year.
 The outcome data to be tracked will be tailored to your project and will depend upon HUD's Outcome Performance Measurement regulations.
 Therefore this list is not exhaustive; it is simply a guide so that agencies can start preparing for any documentation changes that may be necessary for tracking clients and outcomes.

-- Amount of money leveraged for the program (how much money total went into the program, CDBG and all other funds). - Number of persons assisted. - Income levels of persons assisted (30, 50, or 80% of the median income, adjusted for family size). - Race, ethnicity, and disability status of the persons assisted. - Number of communities/neighborhoods assisted.
+- Number of persons assisted. - Income levels of persons assisted (30, 50, or 80% of the median income, adjusted for family size). - Race, ethnicity, and disability status of the persons assisted.